U.S. Democrats narrow differences on Biden's agenda, mull billionaire tax - Up News Info

 The congressional sources said the tax would apply to taxpayers with more than $1 billion in assets or over $100 million in income for three consecutive years.

-The White House had no immediate comment on Wyden’s proposal, which aims to lure moderate Democratic Senator Kyrsten Sinema into supporting the legislation after balking at raising tax rates on the wealthy and corporations.
+Wyden’s proposal aims to lure moderate Democratic Senator Kyrsten Sinema into supporting the legislation after balking at raising tax rates on the wealthy and corporations.

 Advertisement